Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Text Formatting Codes

-If you check the above message text formatted and stored in the String Variable msg you can see that it uses certain code values within {} (curly brackets) embedded in the Message String to format the Underline and Color of the text.
+If you check the above message text formatted and stored in the String Variable msg.
+You can see that it uses certain code values within {} (curly brackets) embedded in the Message String to format the Underline and Color of the text.
 Old and New Values for the AppointmentDt field are joined with the message text to show them in color.

 At the beginning of the message text, I have used the word AsstLogo to add the Company Logo above the Message Text.
 I will explain this after we check the other codes and usage.